(Redirected from Alex Rodriguez)

 He is one of only four 40/40 players in Major League Baseball history (i.e. hitting 40 or more home runs and stealing 40 or more bases in a season), along with Jose Canseco, Barry Bonds and Alfonso Soriano.

-As a mark of how extraordinary a player A-Rod is, the similarity scores method shows virtually no player similar to him.
+As a mark of how extraordinary a player A-Rod was, the similarity scores method shows virtually no player similar to him.
 No player has a score as high as 800 out of 1000, the highest being Manny Ramirez at 799.
-Eight of the ten players on the list at his age are Hall of Famers, and the other two (Ken Griffey and Sammy Sosa) were huge stars who stand an excellent chance of election - or in Sosa's case, would if it were not for allegations of PED use, something likely to derail A-Rod's own Hall of Fame case.
+Eight of the ten players on the list at his age are Hall of Famers, and the other two (Ken Griffey, who was elected on the first ballot, and Sammy Sosa) a huge star who would likely have been elcted were it not for allegations of PED use, something that derailed A-Rod's own Hall of Fame case.

 On June 12, 2012, Alex tied a mark held by Lou Gehrig when he hit the 23rd grand slam of his career, off the Atlanta Braves' Jonny Venters in the 8th inning of a 6-4 Yankees win.
 He passed Gehrig with his 24th grand slam on September 20, 2013, in the 7th inning, off George Kontos of the San Francisco Giants, giving the Yankees a 5-1 win.